typesupply/feaPyFoFum/readme.md

 	- use extension
 	- ssXX names
 	- probably other stuff
+* Use the same namespace for executing all FeaPy within the same file.
+This should allow variables to pass from code block to code block.
+* In the namespace, insert all `writer.format*` methods as `format*` function lookalikes to make calling them less cumbersome.
 * Clean up the output from the writer.
     - http://opentypecookbook.com/style-guide.html
     - The identifier system seems to be going haywire and inserting unnecessary blank lines.